sporto/elm-tutorial/en/08-edit/cover.md

-> Note: Elm 0.16 version

 # Edit

-In this chapter we will add functionality to:

-- Change a player's level
+In this last chapter of the tutorial we will edit a player's level and save it to the backend.
-- Edit a player's name

-Up to this point your application code should look like <https://github.com/sporto/elm-tutorial-app/tree/110-delete-player>.
+Up to this point your application code should look like <https://github.com/sporto/elm-tutorial-app/tree/07-navigation>.